Art for Syria

 Aid Pioneers believe that lasting impact comes from working hand in hand with local communities and non-profits.
 Their deep knowledge ensures our solar solutions are tailored, sustainable and truly meet local needs.

-For this project, we are happy to partner with Enpal, one of Germany’s leading solar suppliers, to deliver high-quality, cost-effective solar solutions.
+For this auction, we are happy to partner with Enpal, one of Germany’s leading solar suppliers, to deliver high-quality, cost-effective solar solutions.

 By leveraging our corporate network and in-house solar expertise, we are able to build world-class systems at 70% less than local vendor quotes - backed by 10+ year warranties for lasting reliability.